dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SPYWINDOW_BUTTON_FUNCTIONS.md

 ```

 **Is it necessary?**
 ? **YES** - Essential for creating/updating bookmark mappings.
-This is how you tell SpyWindow "this bookmark should point to this UI element."
+This is how you tell AutomationWindow "this bookmark should point to this UI element."

 ---